DawievLill/DataScience-871/README.md

 # DataScience 871

 Additional notes for the Data Science 871 module.
-The code will primarily be written in Julia, but there will be accompanying R code to give a feeling for the differences between programming languages.
+We will be using R as our primary language for this course.
+However, I would like to introduce you to the Julia programming language.
+I believe it is a good language to know for the future.
+R and Python might dominate right now, but it does not mean this will always be the case.

 ## Course outline